osathoud/Getting-and-Cleaning-data/README.md

 This 'README.md' file provides the reader with information about the repository and its files.
 Make sure to read the CodeBook.md prior to using the 'run_analysis.R' file.

-#Information about the raw data acquisition
+#Information about the raw data acquisition:
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration